La Posada Hotel Policies

 Information for Guests

-Our rooms don’t have phones; however, you can make calls and receive messages in the lobby or use one of the public phones in the restored booths.
+Our rooms don’t have phones; however, if you need to make a call there is a phone available at the Front Desk you may use complementary.
 Please lock your room whenever you leave it; we cannot be responsible for lost or stolen items.

 Travelers with Disabilities